 - Assault against a peace officer

-- Domestic abuse assault if you’ve had a deferred judgment or deferred sentence for domestic abuse assault before
+- if you've already had a deferred judgment or deferred sentence for domestic, OR

 - Domestic abuse assault, third or subsequent offense

 - Lascivious acts with a child under the age of twelve

 Sentencing procedures start after you are found guilty or convicted of a crime in Iowa.